header mobile logo

 • Secondary Malignancies

 The risk of developing secondary malignancies is increased following treatment with TAZVERIK.
-Across clinical trials of 729 adults who received TAZVERIK 800 mg twice daily, myelodysplastic syndrome (MDS) or acute myeloid leukemia (AML) occurred in 0.7% of patients.
+Across clinical trials of 758 adults who received TAZVERIK 800 mg twice daily as monotherapy, myelodysplastic syndrome (MDS), acute myeloid leukemia (AML), or B-cell acute lymphoblastic leukemia (B-ALL) occurred in 1.7% of patients.
 One pediatric patient developed T-cell lymphoblastic lymphoma (T-LBL).
 Monitor patients long-term for the development of secondary malignancies.

 • Embryo-Fetal Toxicity